Saskatoon Mamba

-The Saskatchewan Rattlers are a Canadian professional basketball team based in Saskatoon, Saskatchewan.
-The Rattlers compete in the Canadian Elite Basketball League (CEBL), playing their home games at the SaskTel Centre.

-The Rattlers hosted the CEBL's inaugural Championship Weekend in 2019, during which the team captured the league's first championship.
+The Saskatoon Mamba is a Canadian professional basketball team based in Saskatoon, Saskatchewan.
+Formerly known as the Saskatchewan Rattlers, the team competes in the Canadian Elite Basketball League (CEBL), playing shared home games at the SaskTel Centre and Merlis Belsher Place.
+Saskatchewan hosted the CEBL's inaugural Championship Weekend in 2019, during which the team captured the league's first championship.

 History

-In May, 2018 the fledgling Canadian Elite Basketball League (CEBL) announced that Saskatoon would be home to one of six charter franchises when the league began play in 2019.
+In May 2018, the fledgling Canadian Elite Basketball League (CEBL) announced that Saskatoon would be home to one of six charter franchises when the league began play in 2019.
 This would bring professional basketball back to the province of Saskatchewan for the first time since 2001, when the Saskatchewan Hawks of the International Basketball Association folded.
 In July, 2018, the new team announced that it would be called the Saskatchewan Rattlers, named after the prairie rattlesnake.
 Lee Genier, who helped bring the Saskatchewan Rush to Saskatoon in 2016, was named team president.
 The team's first coach and general manager was Greg Jockims, a former coach of the Saskatchewan Huskies.